shaojwa/prog/en.md

 #### preceding
 The  process  attributes in the preceding list are all specified in POSIX.1-2001.

+#### pricise
+The precise semantics of threads differ from one operating system to another.

 #### production
 it is not an option that one would enable on a production system.